Toja9800/qa-automation-framework/README.md

 # QA Automation Framework

 ## Overview
-[2-3 sentences: unit testing framework in Java, what classes it covers, purpose of the project — e.g. "first step in learning test automation"]
+A Java unit testing project built while transitioning from manual QA/BA into test automation.
+Covers core testing concepts — unit tests, edge cases, and dependency mocking — applied to a small set of business logic classes.

 ## Stack
-- JUnit 5 — [why, one sentence]
+- **JUnit 5** — industry-standard testing framework in Java
-- AssertJ — [why, e.g. comparison to plain assertEquals]
+- **AssertJ** — fluent, more readable assertions than plain `assertEquals`
-- Mockito — [why, what it's used for in this project]
+- **Mockito** — mocking dependencies to isolate the class under test

 ## Test structure
-- `ProductTest` — [what it covers, 1 sentence]
+- `ProductTest` — basic getter/setter behavior verification
-- `FreelancerTest` — [what it covers + mention happy path AND edge case (zero hours), and why the edge case matters]
+- `FreelancerTest` — covers the happy path (hourlyRate × hours) and an edge case (zero hours), to confirm the calculation logic holds at its boundary
-- `EmployeeTest` — [what it covers]
+- `EmployeeTest` — verifies fixed-salary payment calculation
-- `PayrollServiceTest` — [what it covers + why a mock instead of a real NotificationService — put in your own words what you already explained to me above]
+- `PayrollServiceTest` — uses a Mockito mock for `NotificationService` to verify that `PayrollService` triggers a notification after processing payment, without depending on a real notification implementation

 ## How to run
 mvn test